yakiimoninja/baiken/README.md

-# Baiken Bot
+# Baiken
-**Your favorite one handed samurai lady helps you learn Guilty Gear Strive \
+**Your favorite one-handed samurai lady helps you learn Guilty Gear Strive \
-by providing you with character moves and their frame data.**
+by providing you with character moves, frame data and their hitboxes.**

 ## Requirements
 - You will need a bot token.